 Children who share their bedrooms tend to be more flexible, less self-involved, and much closer with their siblings than kids that have their own rooms.
 But that doesn’t mean sharing space always comes easily.
-Avoid the tears and tantrums with these clever tricks which can give all your kids the living space they crave.
+Avoid tears and tantrums with these clever tricks for a shared kids’ bedroom.
+This should give all your kids the living space they crave.

 Alternatively, you could install a curtain track across the ceiling.
 Your kids can pull out the curtain when they’re playing with friends or studying and pull it back when they want to spend time together.

 For a more extreme solution, don’t be afraid to put up baby gates.
 They can create a physical barrier to stop the squabbles which is particularly effective when siblings have a significant age gap.